Peter

 Research Description

 The Sudmant Lab uses computational, statistical, and experimental methods to interrogate genetic and molecular phenotypic diversity at both the organismal and cellular level.
-We are particularly interested in studying the causes and consequences of stress and aging in organisms with a focus on post-transcriptional gene regulation, somatic mutation, and genetic adaption in long (and short) lived species.
+Our lab studies the evolution of aging, and the evolution of genome structure.
+Our work in aging focuses on the the causes and consequences of stress and aging in organisms with a focus on post-transcriptional gene regulation, somatic mutation, and genetic adaption in long (and short) lived species.
+Our work in genome structure focuses on using state-of-the-art long read sequencing approaches to identify structural genetic diversity associated with both recent and long-term adaptations in humans and our closely related primate relatives.

 In the News